3bdulrahmn69/craftworks-backend/manual.md

-# Craftworks Backend API Manual (v1.3.0)
+# Craftworks Backend API Manual (v1.3.3)

 This manual provides practical usage instructions, example requests, and example responses for all backend API endpoints.
 Use this as a guide for integrating with the Craftworks backend.

-**Latest Update (v1.3.0):** Enhanced service integration with populated service objects in job responses and flexible service filtering by both ID and name.
+**Latest Update (v1.3.3):** Enhanced coordinate parsing for job creation - robust handling of all coordinate formats including form-data edge cases, improved validation, and comprehensive error handling for location data.

+**Previous Update (v1.3.2):** Enhanced job creation with automatic image upload support - clients can now upload up to 5 images directly when creating jobs, with automatic Cloudinary integration, image optimization, and file validation.

 ---